 So Australia were the winners of the Tri Nations series for 2011.

-For other matches, visit the Games schedule page.
+For match information about the new Rugby Championship, visit the Games schedule page.

-The winner of the Tri Nations is determined by a points system:
+The winner of the Tri Nations was determined by a points system:

 • 4 points for a win